rakia/angular-advanced-use-cases/README.md

 # angular-advanced-use-cases

-A collection of how to implement advanced requirements or complex components with Angular
+A collection of case studies and examples how to implement advanced requirements or complex components with Angular

 # Run the Mock REST API